aolayeye/Database_Design_With_Postgresql/README.md

 ### Summary
 From our retiring titles table there are 90,398 roles that will be needed to filled when the silver tsunami begins.
-Our mentorship eligibility table reveals that PH has only 1549 eligible employees that may move up to fill higher roles.
+Our mentorship eligibility table reveals that PH has only 1,549 eligible employees that may move up to fill higher roles.
 This means that PH has a short fall of 88,849 eligible employeees.

-To address this shaortfall, PH needs to identify the departments and titles that have the highest share of the 88,849 and focus their efforts on these departments and titles.
+To address this shortfall, PH needs to identify the departments and titles that have the highest share of the 88,849 and focus their efforts on these departments and titles.
-From the retiring titles table, we determine that the Senior Staff and Engineer titles with 29414 and 28254 counts are the most of all eligible titles.
+From the retiring titles table, we determine that the Senior Staff and Engineer titles with 29,414 and 28,254 counts are the most of all eligible titles.
 We can decompose the 90398 count by department.
 This will illuminate the departments that has the biggest need.

 The Development department with 23,927 has the biggest shortfall of eligible employees for the mentorship program